CharlieEllenbecker/Capstone-Project/README.md

 - In System Variables select "Path" and press the "Edit" button
 - Click on the  "New" button and paste in the path
 - Click "Ok" to save on all of the System Properties windows until they are closed
-- Open a new command prompt and type in the following and press enter to run Mongo Daemon on your pc
+- Open a new command prompt and type in the following and press enter to run Mongo Daemon on your pc:
 ```console
 mongod
 ```